nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/ingest.md

 ```
 <?xml version="1.0" encoding="UTF-8"?><result><concept-id>OO1200000000-PROV1</concept-id><revision-id>1</revision-id><warnings></warnings><existing-errors></existing-errors></result>%
 ```
-Subsequet ingests to a orderoption record will result in updates to it's metadata as well as increment the revision-id of the record.
+Subsequent ingests to an Order Option record will result in updates to it's metadata as well as increment the revision-id of the record.

 #### Successful Response in JSON